The Ooguri-Vafa Space as a Moduli Space of Framed Wild Harmonic Bundles: Framed wild harmonic bundles

-\begin{proof}(of proposition \ref{SM}:) By the previous two lemmas, we see that the frames of flat sections $\Phi_i$ satisfy the same asymptotics of the first lemma independently of the choice of $a\in \mathbb{R}$; and these asymptotics uniquely characterize them.
-Hence, the frames $\Phi_i$ do not depend on $a \in \mathbb{R}$, so we conclude that the Stokes matrices also do not depend on $a\in \mathbb{R}$.

-\end{proof} \end{subsubsection} \begin{subsubsection} {Definition of the twistor coordinates} In the following, we will assume the fact that the Stokes data associated to $(\mathcal{P}^h_*\mathcal{E}^{\xi},\nabla^{\xi}, \tau_{*}^{\xi})\to (\CP,\infty)$ depends holomorphically on the twistor parameter $\xi \in \mathbb{C}^*$.
+\begin{proof}[Proof of Proposition \ref{SM}] By the previous two lemmas, we see that the frames of flat sections~$\Phi_i$ satisfy the same asymptotics of the first lemma independently of the choice of $a\in \mathbb{R}$; and these asymptotics uniquely characterize them.
+Hence, the frames $\Phi_i$ do not depend on~${a \in \mathbb{R}}$, so we conclude that the Stokes matrices also do not depend on $a\in \mathbb{R}$. \end{proof} \end{subsubsection} \begin{subsubsection} {Definition of the twistor coordinates} In the following, we will assume the fact that the Stokes data associated to $\bigl(\mathcal{P}^h_*\mathcal{E}^{\xi},\nabla^{\xi}, \tau_{*}^{\xi}\bigr)\to \bigl(\CP,\infty\bigr)$ depends holomorphically on the parameter $\xi \in \mathbb{C}^*$.
 This will be proved later in the next section.
-We will also assume throughout the section that the complex parameter $m$ specifying the simple pole term of the Higgs field lies in $\mathbb{C}^*$.\\
+We will also assume throughout the section that $m\in \mathbb{C}^{*}$, where $m$ is the parameter appearing in \eqref{singHiggs}.